cern-cta/CTA/continuousintegration/orchestration/README.md

       device: "nst1"
 ```

-It is important to note that - for now - the CTA instance setup only supports a single library (device).
-Each Helm deployment of CTA will get an annotation to specify which library it is using.
+Each Helm deployment of CTA will get an annotation to specify which libraries it is using.
 When spawning a new CTA instance, it will first check if there are libraries available by looking at all the available libraries and looking at what is deployed.
 If a config file is provided with a library that is already in use, the instance spawning will fail.

 ### Catalogue